locka99/cpp-to-rust-book/README.md

 This book is for people familiar with C or C++ who are thinking of using Rust.

-It provides an introduction to the Rust language, demonstrates problems in C/C++ that Rust would outright prevent.

-Think of all the software that needs to be reliable in this world.
-Software that can ill afford downtime or crashes.
-Software that is mission critical and must not or should not fail.
+The first question is obvious why?
+We'll go into that in more detail but let's think of software that is mission critical and must not or should not fail.

 * Operating system services and daemons
 * Internet of things devices